NCP-Stampede/northside-app/README.md

 # northside-app
 A modern school cross-platform app for real-time updates on athletics, events, and announcements built with Flutter backed by python.
 Will be available on app store and play store!
-Scraping and API

 ---
 ## Key Technologies